 We call our Lodge Room ‘Lancashire’s Little Gem’ (LLG).

-It is small and quite cosy.
+The Lodge Room is small and quite cosy.
 Decked out with oak panelling from Whalley Abbey via the Old Vicarage that was later demolished – we have documentary evidence to support this claim.
 The panelling was installed and carved by ‘Young’ Jack Langshaw, a local craftsman and member of Limestone Rock Lodge of Clitheroe.
 He also hand carved the chairs of the Worshipful Master, the Senior and Junior Warden and their individual pillars.

 The Lodge Room is quite impressive.
 But don’t take our word for it.
 We will happily show you around the Union Club and our beautiful Lodge Room by arrangement and we have been known to have Open Days and Evenings too.